-04/22 - The Alt-Right
+04/21 - The Alt-Right (28)

 The buzzword of the past year has been the "alt-right."
-Coined by far right activist Richard Spencer, as a catchy phrase for "alternative right," the dubious and vague term "alt-right" has become used for almost everything to the right of the Republican Party, if not for the GOP itself.
+Coined by far-right activist Richard Spencer, as a catchy phrase for "alternative right," the dubious and vague term "alt-right" has become used for almost everything to the right of the Republican Party, if not for the GOP itself.
 But what, if anything, is the alt-right?
+And how relevant is it still in 2022?